SAP/spartacus-docs/_pages/dev/seo/html-tags.md

 }
 ```

-The `www` subdomain is not added since you might use a subdomain for your storefront that we're not able to detect in an efficient way.
+The `www` subdomain is not added because you might use a subdomain for your storefront that Spartacus cannot detect in an efficient way.

-The canonical resolver for the product detail page is using the product data to indicate whether the canonical url should be created for the current product or - in case of a variant product - should use the baseProduct for the creation of the canonical url.
-Most likely, variations of the same products are very similar in terms of product detail page and should be exposed as the base product to avoid duplicated content.
+The canonical resolver for the product details page uses the product data to indicate whether the canonical URL should be created for the current product or, in the case of a variant product, whether it should use the `baseProduct` for the creation of the canonical URL.
+Most likely, variations of the same products are very similar in terms of the product details page, and should be exposed as the base product to avoid duplicated content.